Frequently Asked Questions

 How many admits do you do?

 On a "typical" shift 2-5.
 This has been limited somewhat by our addition of a Hospitalist group.
 We have a large inpatient population & access to plenty of ICU patients.
-The attendings make sure we don't get too overwhelmed to provide good patient care.
+The attendings make sure we don't get too overwhelmed to learn and provide good patient care.

 What is a typical call like?